21JumpSuit/frontend-challenge/app-frontend/README.md

 In this readme, would like you to roughly explain what React is doing under the box of `<Challenge />` in `/components/Challenge.jsx`.
 Note that you need not explain anything in the context of NextJs and can just assume a plain React app.

+The index page is rendering the Challenge component.
+In the challenge component, the Change View button toggles between a Grid and Table display of the fetched user data.
+There is functionality to add up to 10 new users to the existing list of users as well as delete any or all users.
+Users can be filtered by first name in the input box at the top.

 ### Bonus

 We recognize that there is room to grow here.
 Please feel free to tell us a way in which this challenge could be improved.